Advancing structural and functional ontologies of disordered proteins

-This is a course that gently introduces programming to new programmers over 4 morning sessions and afternoon (or self-paced) activities.
+This is a course that gently introduces programming to new programmers over a 4 meetings with the trainers in class, and the afternoon for self-paced extra activities and doubts , afternoons interactions are optional but encouraged.
 There are plenty of opportunities to practice what you learn and ask questions in a safe place.
 Furthermore, surprise yourself by building a substantial project.

 Research Data Management: your ally on the way to your publication

-In this course you will learn how to use Research Data Management (RDM) in order to improve the writing of your publications and potentially increase its impact.
+In this course, you will be guided how to use the different facets of research data management in order to improve the writing of your publications and potentially increase its impact.

-Starting from basic concepts together with hands-on activities and discussions, during two days you will learn how to standardize, document and submit your data in a repository and how all of this will help you to underpin your publication!
+Starting from basic concepts together with hands-on activities and discussions, you will learn how to standardise, document and submit your data in a repository and how this will help you to underpin your publication.

 Objectives